 5. Claim the right tax offsets

-If you receive Austudy, ABSTUDY, Newstart Allowance, youth allowance or other taxable Commonwealth government education or training payments, you are eligible for the beneficiary offset.
+If you receive Austudy, ABSTUDY living allowance, Newstart Allowance, youth allowance or other taxable Commonwealth government education or training payments, you are eligible for the beneficiary offset.

 This offset ensures you do not have to pay tax on those payments.
 You may, however, have to pay tax on other income, such as wages or investment income.